andibarg/iPhoto-calendar-remake/README.md

 In the preamble of the TeX script '2_create_calendar.tex' you can choose a title to be shown on the first page.
 Photo collages for each month are imported as PDFs found in '/pics'.
 Use a graphics editor of your choice to include your personal photos in each of the PDFs.

-Here is what the calendar looks like:
+Here is what the output ('2_create_calendar.pdf') looks like for the month of January in 2020:
 ![Screenshot](pics/example_pages.png)

 ### Suggestions for improvements